 Order your sample today!!

-We charge $125 to come out to your property, take samples and then ship the soil off to a lab.
-We will then follow up about 7 days later when the results come back and report them to you.
+We charge $125 to come out to your property, take samples and ship them off to a lab.
+We then report back 7-14 days later when the results come back.
 Contact the office today and we can come out shortly to test the soil!
+It’s advisable to do prior to a treatment so that treatment doesn’t temporarily influence the numbers.

-Request Quote Here – price is $125, but provide your information through this link
+Request Quote Here – price is $125.
+Provide your information through this link